Malcom Marshall – Most Persuasively of all Windies Peers

 There was never any element of him keeping things to himself; on the contrary, he enjoyed sharing information and this made him a wonderful coach in his later years, notably at Natal, where he mentored Shaun Pollock, among others.

 Malcom Marshall’s early death from cancer in 1999 at the age of 41 was a desperate loss to all his many friends in the game and beyond.
-But he left memorable cricketing memories in their fans.
+But he left memorable cricketing memories for their fans.
 He was a true legend of all time.
-Malcom Marshall the menace marshaled all resources and made the ball talk a language that was a dreadful dream of the world’s best batsman.
+Malcom Marshall, the menace, marshaled all resources and made the ball talk a language that was the dreadful dream of the world’s best batsman.